Rick Owens: Career

 Owens has authored four books — L'ai-je bien descendu?
 (2007), Rick Owens (2011), More Rick Owens (2023), and Rick Owens Furniture (2017), along with two books about Larry LeGaspi, which were published in November 2019 by Rizzoli.

 He had launched five labels including RICK OWENS, DRKSHDW, RICKOWENSLILIES, SLAB, and HUNRICKOWENS (previously "Palais Royal").
 SLAB was a diffusion line that consisted of basic garments with unique finishings such as distressing, oil washing, and waxed coatings.
 This line was later replaced by his DRKSHDW line in 2005, which would continue the focus on basic garments with cellulose fabrics.

 In 2018 and 2019, he has collaborated with Birkenstock and French sneaker brand Veja, respectively.
 The latter collaboration continued for five seasons, with its conclusion announced in November 2021.
 Owens added to this series of partnerships in 2020, designing capsule collections in collaboration with Moncler and American activewear brand Champion.
 In 2021, Owens would collaborate with footwear brands Dr. Martens and Converse.
 In a 2017 interview with WWD, the brand was reported to have brought in $120 million the previous year.
 Owens noted in the same interview that his label planned to remain independent from corporate investment.

-In 2019, Owens dedicated his fashion show "Larry FW19" to Larry LeGaspi, the man he considers his creative forefather.
-He introduced LeGaspi in his fall and winter 2019 women's runway collection, "For me, as a teenager growing up in Porterville, California, what Larry LeGaspi did was a huge thing—the way he infiltrated middle America with this subversive sensibility [...] [h]e connects with soul culture—black soul culture and music [...] [a]ll of this stuff coming together was very important to this kid in Porterville."
+In 2019, Owens dedicated his autumn/winter collection, "Larry" to Larry LeGaspi, the eminent designer he considers his creative forefather.
+He discussed the influence of LeGaspi's work on his own in publicly available shownotes; "For me, as a teenager growing up in Porterville, California, what Larry LeGaspi did was a huge thing—the way he infiltrated middle America with this subversive sensibility [...] [h]e connects with soul culture—black soul culture and music [...] [a]ll of this stuff coming together was very important to this kid in Porterville."
 And, "I do think of Larry’s as a kind of biblical story... about the glory of lust and vice, something I talk about a lot, but also about dissipation and decline—which I also talk about a lot...
 When I was 15, I wanted to be dissipated.
 And now I am, a little bit.
 But there is also responsibility."
 In November 2019, Owens returned to Los Angeles for the first time in 16 years to introduce the books.

 In 2025, Owens entitled his retrospective exhibition at Palais Galliera Paris "Temple of Love" in specific reference to The Sisters of Mercy song "Temple of Love".

 Personal life

 Owens is bisexual.
 Owens married the French designer Michèle Lamy in 2006.

-In June 2025, Owens reportedly launched an OnlyFans account, sharing personal photos including images of his feet.